bibleexchange/courses/through-the-psalms/through-the-psalms-outline.md

 -  “To the tune of ‘The Doe of the Morning’ ” (Psalm 22);
 -  “To the tune of ‘Do Not Destroy’ ” (Psalms 57–59, 75).

+One also finds musical terms in the titles.
+Much discussion persists over these terms, as very little is known about them.
+Some terms may indicate a tune that was known in ancient times (e.g. Ps 9, 22).
+Other titles mention the kind of instruments to be played with the particular song (Ps 4, 5).

 The identification of many of the technical words in the superscriptions is dubious.
 The headings include names for types of psalms (“a psalm”), musical terms (“to the chief musician”), melody indicators (“upon Shoshannim”, 45), and liturgical indicators (“for the Sabbath day”, 92).
 Fourteen psalms contain historical superscriptions that give some brief mention of the occasion on which the psalm was written (Chapters 3, 7, 18, 30, 34, 51, 52, 54, 56, 57, 59, 60, 63, 142).

 ## Organization

+### Psalms is a collection of smaller collections

+ > Psalm 72:20 &mdash; The prayers of David the son of Jesse are ended.

+Psalms were usually gathered in smaller collections occording to common themes, or words or style.
+From this great collection of psalms the Holy Ghost guided a subselection of 150 for Scripture.
+The fact the book of Psalms is collection of selections made form other collections is highlighted in Psalm 72:20.
+We find other psalms also written by David even after Psalm 72 (86,101,103,108).

+Different groups had different collections of psalms and when they were put together some duplicates were allowed to remain.
+There are resulting "doublet" psalms: Psalm 14 and Psalm 53; Psalm 105:1-15 and 1 Chronicles 16:8-22;

+### Within the Book of Psalms can be Found Smaller Collections

+Short sets of Psalms were often used for various occasions.

+Psalms 113-118 are called the  "Hallel Psalms" or "Praise Psalms" as they start with "praise the LORD" and ends with "praise the LORD".
+The Hallel were sung at the 3 great Jewish festivals: 1.
+Dedication 2.
+New Moon 3.
+Passover.
+The Hallel are what Jesus sang with His disciples at the Last Supper - Matthew 26:30.

+### Psalms Not Included in the Book of Psalms

+- Moses' song of Deliverance &mdash; Exodus 15:1-18
+- Deborah's song of praise &mdash; Judges 5
+- David's lament over Saul and Jonathan &mdash; 2 Samuel 1:19-27
+- Hezekiah's Praise for Deliverance &mdash; 1 Samuel 38:9-20

+### Psalm is Organized into 5 Books

-The psalms are organized into five books or collections.
+Psalm is organized into five books or collections.
 They were probably collected gradually, as corporate worship forms developed along with temple worship.
 It is likely that by the time of Ezra, the books of the Psalter were organized into their final form.
-Each section concludes with a doxology, with the entire Psalter capped by Psalm 150, a grand doxology.
+Each section concludes with a doxology, with the entire Psalter capped by Psalm 150, a grand doxology. (doxology: a hymn or form of words containing an ascription of praise to God.)

 |     Book      |      1st     |      2nd     |      3rd     |      4th     |      5th     |
 |-------------  |------------- | -------------|------------- | -------------|------------- |